How To Catheterize the Bladder in a Male Child

 Absolute contraindications

-In trauma patients, lower urinary tract disruption (suggested by perineal hematoma, bleeding from the meatus, or pelvic bone injury) should be ruled out by retrograde urethrography (and sometimes cystoscopy) before doing bladder catheterization
+In children who have had traumatic injuries, lower urinary tract disruption (suggested by perineal hematoma, bleeding from the urethral meatus, or pelvic bone injury) should be excluded by retrograde urethrography (and sometimes cystoscopy) before doing bladder catheterization.

 Relative contraindications